Securitybits-io/blog.securitybits.io/content/post/2020-05-17-what-virtual-machines-am-i-running.md

 ### Docker 01
 4 vCPU/4GB RAM/100GB Disk
-So I finally caved and started messing with Docker a bit more for my network services, and I wont hide and say that i don't like it!
-We'll see how much of my running services that i actually will convert to containers, but its nice as some tooling likes to run on docker.
+So I finally caved and started messing with Docker a bit more for my network services, and I wont hide and say that I don't like it!
+We'll see how much of my running services that I actually will convert to containers, but its nice as some tooling likes to run on docker.
 This Docker host is mainly for general containers, that should be in the private network and is not really touching or osting anything for the public web.
 #### Portainer/Portainer
 So this is the docker master, it's connected to all the docker hosts with the Portainer/Agent.
 Basically it is my interface to deploy containers across all docker hosts, and manage my containers.
 #### Linuxserver/Heimdall
 Well, it was either this or organizr.
-And i liked the name Heimdall better!
+And I liked the name Heimdall better!
 And its a dashboard for all my applications.

 ### Docker 02
 4 vCPU/4GB RAM/100GB Disk
-So this Docker host is for those tools that i don't really want to associate with my Home IP, therefor it is bound to the same VPN Connection as Transmission.
+So this Docker host is for those tools that I don't really want to associate with my Home IP, therefor it is bound to the same VPN Connection as Transmission.
 #### Cobbr/Covenant
 This is a development and testing suite for the Covenant C2 Framework, been mostly using Cobalt-strike as a C2 Framework.
 While it IS really potent, its still too much powershell based.
-So i am currently trying Covenant C2 as an alternative.
+So I am currently trying Covenant C2 as an alternative.
 #### Yogeshojha/Rengine
 An Automated Recon Engine to do discovery on public accessible sites.
 Link: [Rengine](https://github.com/yogeshojha/rengine)
 #### Ctdc/Spiderfoot
-An automated Open Source Intelligence Framework, which i use On and off of work!
+An automated Open Source Intelligence Framework, which I use On and off of work!
 Link: [Spiderfoot](https://github.com/smicallef/spiderfoot)
 #### Mpepping/CyberChef
 This is the Docker image of the British Intelligence GCHQ Web App that does simple and complex encoding/decoding operations.
 Mainly used as an internal tool for CTFs.
 Link: [Github/CyberChef](https://github.com/gchq/CyberChef)

 ## Public / DMZ
-This segment is where i put all my public facing applications, with rather strict firewall rule set which is based on host to host traffic.
+This segment is where I put all my public facing applications, with rather strict firewall rule set which is based on host to host traffic.

 ### Ombi
 2 vCPU/2GB Ram/250GB Disk